For the 2025-26 school year, there are 4 public high schools serving 1,759 students in 65806, MO.

-ÎÛÎÛÂþ» high schools in zipcode 65806 have a diversity score of 0.54, which is more than the Missouri public high school average of 0.49.
+ÎÛÎÛÂþ» high schools in zipcode 65806 have an average math proficiency score of 12% (versus the Missouri public high school average of 36%).

 Minority enrollment is 35% of the student body (majority Black), which is more than the Missouri public high school average of 30% (majority Black).